 3 Reasons Why You Should Never Ignore the Signs of Childhood Myopia

 Myopia, also known as nearsightedness, is a condition that makes it difficult for a person to see objects that are in the distance.
 It’s a fairly common condition that impacts countless people and often develops in childhood.
 Myopia can develop for several reasons.
+For example, several studies have shown that there is a direct connection between myopia in children and digital devices.
 A common cause of myopia is an elongated eyeball.
 If the eye is too long, light will focus on the front of the retina instead of the retina itself.

-While myopia cannot be fully cured, there are ways to slow down its progression in the eyes of children.
+While myopia cannot be fully cured, there are ways to slow down myopia progression in the eyes of children.
 Here are three reasons why you should never ignore the signs of childhood myopia:

 - Myopia Is Easier to Manage During Childhood

 While myopia often develops in children, it can increase the risk of developing severe ocular conditions later in adulthood.
-If addressed early on, however, there is a possibility that myopia can be slowed down and somewhat halted.
+If signs of childhood myopia are identified addressed early on, however, there is a possibility that myopia can be slowed down and somewhat halted.

 - Untreated Myopia Can Be Damaging in the Long Run